hackshackers/hackshackers-hugo/content/_resources/tools-tips-organizers.md

   * Try holding intermittent or quarterly events (quality over quantity!)
   * Instead of planning a group-wide event, plan a dinner or outing for you and your co-organizers
   * [Email us](mailto:contact@hackshackers.com) if you have any questions, or just want to brainstorm
-  * If you need some startup money, let us know.
-We might have some money (not much) we can funnel to startup groups, but $50 can go a long way in a bar toward appetizers

 **If you want to get more involved…**